AMSP-04/NETN-MRM/NETN-MRM.md

 * Publish and subscribe to the NETN-Aggregate object class
 * Publish and subscribe to the NETN-Physical object class
 * Register NETN-Aggregate and/or NETN-Physical when required during aggregation/disaggregation
-* Update or transfer the modelling responsibility of updating aggregate unit attributes during the time the aggregate unit is in disaggregated state.
+* Update or transfer the modelling responsibility of updating aggregate unit attributes during the time the aggregate unit is in a disaggregated state.
 * Set the `Status` attribute of a fully disaggregated NETN-Aggregate entity to `inactive`.

 ### High Resolution Units
-The High Resolution Units are the disaggregated elements of the original aggregate, and can themselves be smaller aggregates.
-A high resolution unit is an instance of the NETN Aggregate class or a NETN-Physical leaf class.
+The High-Resolution Units are the disaggregated elements of the original aggregate, and can themselves be smaller aggregates.
+A high resolution-unit is an instance of the NETN Aggregate class or a NETN-Physical leaf class.

 ### Aggregate Dynamic Attribute Update Responsibility

 When an aggregate unit is disaggregated, modelling responsibility for the aggregate unit's dynamic values shall be transferred to the MRM SP.
 Attributes with a static value shall not be transferred.
-The MRM SP is then responsible for updating the dynamic attributes. .
+The MRM SP is then responsible for updating the dynamic attributes.

 The federate responsible for the aggregate unit in Aggregate State gets information about the status of the subunits when the MRM SP updates the dynamic attributes of the aggregate unit according to the changes to the physical entities (the aggregate federate may not subscribe to physical object classes).

 ### High Resolution Dynamic Attribute Update Responsibility
-The MRM SP registers the high resolution entities.
+The MRM SP registers the high-resolution entities.
 Attributes with static values shall not be transferred and shall be initialised (and updated on a request) by the MRM SP with data from the ORBAT, e.g. UniqueID, Callsign, EntityType.
 Dynamic attributes shall be updated by a federate with the required capability.